vuejs/v2.vuejs.org/src/guide/render-function.md

 That template doesn't feel great.
 It's not only verbose, but we're duplicating `<slot></slot>` for every heading level and will have to do the same when we add the anchor element.
 The whole thing is also wrapped in a useless `div` because components must contain exactly one root node.

 While templates work great for most components, it's clear that this isn't one of them.
-We need the full programmatic power of JavaScript, which Vue offers in an alternative to templates: the **render function**.

-Rewriting that component with a render function looks like this:
+So let's try rewriting it with a `render` function:

 ``` js
 Vue.component('anchored-heading', {